cocos/cocos-docs/en/asset/cache-manager.md

 - `cacheManager.cacheDir` -- controls the directory where the cached resources are stored.
 - `cacheManager.cacheInterval` -- controls the period of caching a single resource, default 500 ms once.
 - `cacheManager.cacheEnabled` -- controls whether to cache the resource, default is cache.
-Alternatively, developers can override the global setting by specifying the optional parameter ``cacheEnabled``, e.g.
+Alternatively, developers can override the global setting by specifying the optional parameter `cacheEnabled`.
+Example:

   ```typescript
   assetManager.loadRemote('http://example.com/background.jpg', {cacheEnabled: true}, callback);